argonne-lcf/user-guides/docs/services/jenkins.md

 </figure>

 ### Build Steps
-Build steps are where users define executable tasks and jobs do something interesting within an envionment.
-A core component of Jenkens, build steps can take a few different forms and are morst commonly configured to call remote scripts for code building and deployment.
+Build steps are where users define executable tasks and jobs do something interesting within an environment.
+A core component of Jenkins, build steps can take a few different forms and are most commonly configured to call remote scripts for code building and deployment.
 A build step can even contain the shell script contents to execute on the remote machine.

 <figure markdown>
   ![Add build step](files/08-ci-009.png){ width="700" }